divega/EntityFramework.Docs/entity-framework/ef6/versions/index.md

 -   [Entity Framework 4.0 Sample Applications](https://msdn.microsoft.com/library/bb738547.aspx)

 ### EF 3.5
-The initial version of Entity Framework was included in .NET 3.5 SP1 and Visual Studio 2008 SP1, released in August of 2008.
+The initial version of Entity Framework was included in .NET 3.5 Service Pack 1 and Visual Studio 2008 SP1, released in August of 2008.
 This release provided basic O/RM support using the Database First workflow.

 Here are some links to get you started: